Severe Bone Fractures

 Car accidents can occur in limitless ways, and so can broken bones that result from car accidents.
 No matter how yours happened, Preszler Injury Lawyers wants to help.
 Call 1-800-JUSTICE today for a free case evaluation with a severe bone fractures lawyer serving Guelph.

-Our severe bone fractures lawyer serving Guelph will investigate your accident, gather evidence, file a claim against the responsible party, take on the insurance company, and help you get paid.
+Our severe bone fractures lawyer serving Guelph may be able to investigate your accident, gather evidence, file a claim against the responsible party, take on the insurance company, and help you get paid.
 You may be eligible to receive a settlement or judgment that pays for the following damages and more:

-We help you collect compensation for both your current and your future medical expenses.
+We may be able to help you collect compensation for both your current and your future medical expenses.
 This means you may be eligible to have the other party pay for your hospital bills, doctor visits, rehab, therapy, prescription drugs, medical devices, and even home modifications, if necessary.

-Our car accident lawyers can help you recover money to make up for the wages you have been unable to earn while missing work to recover from your injury.
+Our car accident lawyers may be able to help you recover money to make up for the wages you have been unable to earn while missing work to recover from your injury.

 Reduced Earning Capacity

-If you have suffered a short-term or long-term reduction in your ability to earn a living, we can help you recover compensation to make up the difference.
+If you have suffered a short-term or long-term reduction in your ability to earn a living, we may be able to help you recover compensation to make up the difference.